ons-cherif/Optimizing-a-Pipeline-in-Azure/README.md

    - Decrease the process of computing expenses, errors, and trials' number.

 **What are the benefits of the early stopping policy you chose?**
+As explained above, the early termination policy aims to terminate poorly performing runs automatically.
+Azure ML supports three types:

+   - Median Stopping policy: Based on running averages of primary metrics reported by the runs. <br>
+   - Truncation selection policy: Cancels a percentage of lowest-performing runs at each evaluation interval.<br> It's an aggressive saving mode with a bit of fairness on how and if it would terminate the job based on a given percentage and compared to other runs within the same time interval.
+   - Bandit policy: Based on slack factor/slack amount and evaluation interval.
+I used this type of termination policy because I wanted an **aggressive strict saving mode** that terminates the job if it doesn't apply with the specified slack.<br>
+If no policy is specified, the hyperparameter tuning service will let all training runs execute to completion.

 ## AutoML
 **In 1-2 sentences, describe the model and hyperparameters generated by AutoML.**